Choosing a Country to Live in Abroad

 Choosing a Country to Live in Abroad - Healthcare Quality and Access

-Also suggested that if you are going to need medications regularly or have on-going medical needs, find out whether your prescriptions are available and how much they will cost.
+Also suggested that if you are going to need medications regularly or have ongoing medical needs, find out whether your prescriptions are available and how much they will cost.
 A strong healthcare system gives peace of mind and long-term security when living overseas.

 Language & Cultural Fit

 Language can change the way you experience every day.
-For expatriates who don’t speak a second language, English-speaking countries including Ireland and the UK, in addition to Australia and the Philippines are popular destinations.
-Living in Italy, France, Spain or Mexico will certainly provide a rich cultural experience—but not without some comfort with the local language.
+For expatriates who don’t speak a second language, English-speaking countries, including Ireland and the UK, in addition to Australia and the Philippines, are popular destinations.
+Living in Italy, France, Spain, or Mexico will certainly provide a rich cultural experience—but not without some comfort with the local language.

 Safety & Political Stability